18 September – Additional Notes

 “Those who have insight (or impart wisdom) will shine brightly like the brightness of the expanse of heaven, and those who lead the many to righteousness, like the stars forever and ever.”
 [Daniel 12:3]

-Over the years, and certainly after reading my second book Mysterious …Expect the Unexpected… people have wondered why we’re still happy after such an eventful life.
-Some have said that we have a “gift of Faith”, but I don’t see it that way.
+Over the years, and certainly after reading my second book Mysterious …Expect the Unexpected… , people have wondered why we’re still happy after such an eventful life.
+Some have said that we have a “gift of Faith”.
+But I don’t see it that way.
 Our Maker has given us many things along the way to be thankful for – just as He had done for Paul.

-Interestingly, no letters had arrived from Jerusalem, which indicates that the Jews there weren’t 100% concerned about the spread of so-called false teaching from this new religious “sect”. [v21-22] If there was something seriously wrong with Paul, and all the others who were now Jesus Followers, surely the Jewish leaders in Jerusalem would have written to every synagogue in the Roman Empire, to protect their people from spiritual corruption and the spread of false teaching.
-They didn’t formally counter what was being taught by these early Jewish Believers in Christ.
+2. That the Jews in Jerusalem weren’t 100% concerned about the spread of this so-called false teaching from this Jewish “sect” called The Way. [v21-22] If there was something seriously wrong with Paul, and all the others who were now Jesus Followers, surely the Jewish leaders in Jerusalem would have written to every synagogue in the Roman Empire, protecting their people from spiritual corruption and the spread of false teaching.
+They didn’t formally counter what was being taught by these Jewish Believers in Jehoshua (Jesus) their Messiah-Christ.

 CLICK to return to today’s “Daily Breadcrumbs”